 R-Squared is particularly helpful when used with other indicators like alpha and beta.
 For instance, a high alpha only means something if R-Squared is high too.
 Otherwise, that outperformance may not be related to the benchmark at all.

 Pairing R-Squared with other ratios helps you dig deeper into the real drivers of fund performance.
-Open your mutual fund account today
+Find a mutual fund that suits you.

 R-Squared formula and calculating the value